-Financial reporting primarily from a preparer's perspective is introduced .
-Students utilize accounting standards and theory to learn current Canadian practice in the measurement, recording and reporting of financial information with emphasis on the accounting for assets.
-Prerequisite: ACCT 103 or ACCT 140.
+Financial reporting primarily from a preparer's perspective is introduced.
+Students utilize accounting standards and theory to learn current Canadian practice in the measurement, recording and reporting of financial information with an emphasis on accounting for assets.
+Prerequisite: ACCT 103 or ACCT 140